purveshsune/practice-shell-scripts/README.md

 # practice-shell-scripts

 Repo to try out things
-1) Made new branch and Pushing changes
+1) Made new branch and Pushing change
+2) Second Comment for Achievement